CorentinJ/Real-Time-Voice-Cloning/SV2TTS/README.md

 ### Known issues
 - I've tried filtering the non-English speakers out of VoxCeleb1 using the metadata file.
 However, there is no such file for VoxCeleb2.
 Right now, the non-English speakers of VoxCeleb2 are unfiltered (hopefully, they're still a minority in the dataset).
 It's hard to tell if this really has a negative impact on the model.
+- You need visdom to train the encoder.
+Maybe you don't want fancy visualizations, so in that case I suggest to simply remove every line that uses `self.vis` in encoder/ui/visualizations.py.
+- The training of the encoder uses a very poor exponential mean to display the mean loss/EER.
+Wait a few hundred steps until it makes sense (or just read the plot).
+- No batch size on the training of the encoder